nicola/decentralized-research/README.md

 ## July 2016

--  *{Efficient Data Structures for Tamper-Evident Logging}*, 2009
+-  *Efficient Data Structures for Tamper-Evident Logging*, 2009
--  *{Tendermint: Byzantine Fault Tolerance in the Age of Blockchains}*, 2016
+-  *Tendermint: Byzantine Fault Tolerance in the Age of Blockchains*, 2016

 ## June 2016